Top Museums to visit in Bucharest

 Another museum in our top is located in the former Royal Palace of the Romanian Royal Family.
 This museum is perfect for those who love art, be it Romanian or European.
 The museum is divided into two sepparate bodies.
 In the left wing you will find European Art, with paintings from famous artists like Rubens, El Greco, Rembrandt or Rodin.
 In the right wing you can discover Romanian art starting from the 16th century Byzantine church tradition to 19th century French influenced art and 20th century modernism.
 You can find this museum on the route of the BTrip Bucharest Free Walking Tour.

 Check out their schedule here: http://www.mnar.arts.ro/en/visit

 3.The Natural History Museum “Grigore Antipa”

-One of the best in top museums is the first museum to feature dioramas in the world and it is a fun place for kids to discover the natural world, but adults can enjoy the experience just as much.
+One of the best in top museums is the first museum to feature dioramas in the world.
+It is a fun place for kids to discover the natural world, but adults can enjoy the experience just as much.
 It is closed on Mondays, but otherwise open from morning until the evening.
-The logo of the museum features an elephant, because the most value item is a huge skeleton of a prehistoric ancestor of the modern elephants, an item you cannot miss since it is exhibited right at the entrance.
+The logo of the museum features an elephant, because the most value item is a huge skeleton of a prehistoric ancestor of the modern elephants.
+An item you cannot miss since it is exhibited right at the entrance.
 Besides this, you will find out about the biodiversity of Romania, the large variety of ecosystems in the world and the history of how humans developed.